hsinghweb/eag-v2-s5/README.md

    - Check your internet connection
    - Ensure you have sufficient API quota

+4. **Email Sending Fails**:
+   - Ensure you have set up an App Password for Gmail
+   - Double-check your `.env` values

 ### Viewing Logs
-- Server logs are output to the terminal where `server.py` is running
+- Server logs are output to the `logs/` directory and the terminal
 - Chrome extension logs can be viewed in the browser's developer console

 ## 📝 License